What is the Difference Between Equity Release and a Lifetime Mortgage?

 Equity release means borrowing money against the value of your home, and if you are a homeowner over the age of 55, there can be many good reasons why you might consider this.
 It can help you to afford to make renovations to your property, provide you with any funds you need in an emergency, or simply enable you to be more financially comfortable during your retirement.

 There are two main types of equity release, which can make things confusing.
 Even if you understand the fundamental differences, you may not be certain whether either option is right for you, based on your financial situation.
-Here, the property conveyancing experts at Clough & Willis Solicitors will explain how equity release works, discuss who it is most suitable for, and answer the question: “What is the difference between equity release and a lifetime mortgage?”
+These are the lifetime mortgage and the home reversion plan.

 What is a lifetime mortgage?